CormoranTick/Authentication-Demo/README.md

 #### Session Expiration

 A session is destroyed whenever the cookie on the user's computer is destroyed.
 This could happen any number of ways.
 By default, the session will expire after 7200 seconds (120 minutes, or 2 hours).
 If the 'remember me' toggle is checked the session time is extended to 999999999 seconds (16666666.65 minutes, 277777.7775 hours, or 11574.0740625 days).
 Every time the user browses to a page where the session needs to be validated, successful validation will result in the cookie being reset.
 This will destroy the session automatically after the designated period of inactivity.
-A failed validation or other removal or change to the cookie will also result in the destruction of the session.
+A failed validation or other removal or change to the cookie will also result in the destruction of the session cookie.

-Although a logout script is not provided, a reset of the cookie with a time of `time()-1` will result in a destruction of the session and successful logout.

 LICENSE
 ===================